ElizabethA01/Project_Management_AutomatedReminder/README.md

 ## General Information
 - The purpose of this backend application is to automate weekly timesheet reminders to the multifunctional teams to ensure we achieve 100% accuracy and timely financial records.
-- I undertook this task as part of my role as a Project Manager as a personal project to increase efficiency within the team.
+- I undertook this task as part of my role as a Project Manager as a personal project to increase efficiency within the team and to eliminate discrepancies in the financial
 - The first version is the previous version of the file without the use of classes.
 Version 2 incorporates implementing modules to promote efficiency and to allow repetition without repeating code and following DRY.